 Proposed change:

-When Max Nss For SU Present is 1, the VHT Operating Mode field is used for sending RX Nss only.
+When the Max Nss For SU Present subfield is 1, only the RX Nss subfield has a non-reserved value.
 The length of the field is 1 octet.

 Proposed Resolution:

 REVISE.
 Make changes as specified under “consolidated text changes” at the end of 11-12/0380r0.
 These changes update the cited sentence to read: “When the Max Nss For SU Present subfield is 1, only the RX Nss subfield has a non-reserved value”